 Although the area dates back to the late 1800s, things didn’t kick into high gear until July 1924, when Miami Beach’s city limits were extended to include North Beach.
 The area was already home to one of Miami Beach’s five Biscayne Houses of Refuge, constructed by the U.S. Life-Saving Service in an effort to help with shipwrecks along the coast.
 But it had also been home to places far more scandalous than heroic.
 According to a 2003 report from the City of Miami Beach Planning Department, “During the early 1920s, the Jungle Inn was one of the most notorious buildings in what is now northern Miami Beach.
 The two-story log structure was a reputed speakeasy and gambling joint.
 It was situated at the southeast corner of 69th Street and Abbot Avenue in the Atlantic Heights Subdivision.
 The Jungle Inn’s remote location in the wilderness outside the then city limits made it difficult for Dade County to enforce Prohibition.”

-Early developers of the area include William Burbridge, Henri Levy, and the Tatum Brothers, along with Carl Fisher, who dredged and filled land to create La Gorce and Alison Island in the years 1923 and 1924.
-Alison Island was later donated to Fisher’s friend Jim Alison for the construction of Miami Beach’s first hospital and sanitarium.
+Early developers of the area include William Burbridge, Henri Levy, and the Tatum Brothers, along with Carl Fisher, who dredged and filled land to create La Gorce and Allison Island in the years 1923 and 1924.
+Alison Island was later donated to Fisher’s friend Jim Alison for the construction of Miami Beach’s first hospital and sanitarium (patients ate food made by a French chef from the Waldorf Astoria in New York!).
 This later became St. Francis Hospital, which now sits on the land of Aqua Residences.
 Normandy Shores and the Isle of Normandy are also man-made islands.

 Built in 1925 and opened in 1926, the famed Deauville Casino and Hotel originally stood at five stories tall with 142 rooms.
 It became famous not only because it provided luxury in an otherwise isolated area, but because it boasted the largest swimming pool in the area, at 165 feet long and 100 feet wide.